zerolinux5/StitchFusion/README.md

 </div>

-## 🎉 Our Paper Accepted as *Oral Presentation** at ACMMM 2025 🎉​
-We are delighted to announce that our paper has been officially accepted by the ACM International Conference on Multimedia (ACMMM 2025) and selected for Oral Presentation!​
-Highlights of Review Results​
-Acceptance Type: Oral Presentation​
-Average Review Score: 6.5/10​
-Confidence Score: 4/5

-## 💬 Introduction

-Multimodal semantic segmentation shows significant potential for enhancing segmentation accuracy in complex scenes.
-However, current methods often incorporate specialized feature fusion modules tailored to specific modalities, thereby restricting input flexibility and increasing the number of training parameters.
-To address these challenges, we propose StitchFusion, a straightforward yet effective modal fusion framework that integrates large-scale pre-trained models directly as encoders and feature fusers.
-This approach facilitates comprehensive multi-modal and multi-scale feature fusion, accommodating any visual modal inputs.
-Specifically, Our framework achieves modal integration during encoding by sharing multi-modal visual information.
-To enhance information exchange across modalities, we introduce a multi-directional adapter module (MultiAdapter) to enable cross-modal information transfer during encoding.
-By leveraging MultiAdapter to propagate multi-scale information across pre-trained encoders during the encoding process, StitchFusion achieves multi-modal visual information integration during encoding.
-Extensive comparative experiments demonstrate that our model achieves state-of-the-art performance on four multi-modal segmentation datasets with minimal additional parameters.
-Furthermore, the experimental integration of MultiAdapter with existing Feature Fusion Modules (FFMs) highlights their complementary nature.

 ## 🌟 News
 - [x] 2024/9/20: A researcher has inquired about reproducible. pth files, and we are currently organizing them.
 However, as the permissions have not been granted to interns, we may need to wait for a period of time.
 If there is any news, we will make an update as soon as possible.If you have any questions, please contact the author's email: libingyu0205@mail.ustc.edu.cn
 - [x] 2024/9/24: 更直接联系我的方式是libingyu0205@163.com，这将直接发到我的手机客户端。